 In step one of the qualification programme, our experts make a detailed pre-study assessment of the project data and develop a test programme customized to each connection design, type of grout and metocean conditions.
 Purpose-built fixtures are procured.

 Finally, conclusions on the impact of EAC on the grouted connections, which can be readily used in a design, are drawn.
-As these connections are mostly designed to DNV GL suite of standards, we are well-positioned to interpret the laboratory test results as they relate to our standards.
+As these connections are mostly designed to DNV's suite of standards, we are well-positioned to interpret the laboratory test results as they relate to our standards.

 “Experience leads us to recommend that this qualification testing is done as early as possible in the installation project,” said Rikard Törnqvist, Senior Principal Engineer.
 “This would usually be after the design of the grouted connection is finalized and candidate grout suppliers have been identified.
 It is still a fact that testing tends to be done close to installation and ends up on the critical path.
 Our experience and proven procedures allowing us to meet tight deadlines are therefore critical.”

-The DNV GL approach developed for the wind industry builds on decades of experience tackling similar challenges for Oil & Gas offshore installations.
-DNV GL is adapting the approach to tackle larger wind turbines, deeper and more demanding weather and soil conditions.
+The DNV approach developed for the wind industry builds on decades of experience tackling similar challenges for oil and gas offshore installations.
+DNV is adapting the approach to tackle larger wind turbines, deeper and more demanding weather and soil conditions.